 Dear Friends of Old Songs,

-Old Songs is dedicated to keeping traditional music and dance alive through the presentation of festivals, concerts, dances, and educational programs.
-Fulfilling that mission is made possible by community support from within the extended Old Songs family — staff, volunteers, friends, the audience — all of us, and all of you.
-Music and dance sustains, uplifts, and surrounds us, and can reach us in ways nothing else can.
-It is an important part of our being.
+Since 1977, Old Songs has been dedicated to keeping traditional music and dance alive through the presentation of festivals, concerts, dances, and educational programs.
+This is only possible through the support of our community and within the extended Old Songs family — staff, volunteers, friends, the audience — all of us, and all of you.
+Before, during, and coming out of the pandemic, music and dance has been and continues to be an important part of our lives.
+It sustains, uplifts, surrounds, and reaches us in ways nothing else can, bringing us closer together even when we are apart.

-- The 2023 Old Songs Festival will be held June 23–25 — mark your calendars now!
+• The 2024 Old Songs Festival will be held June 28–30.
+Mark your calendars now and tell your friends!

 We are now facing new challenges.
-With a few exceptions, the ongoing COVID situation has dampened in-person attendance at our festival and concerts.
+With a few exceptions, in-person attendance at our festival and concerts have not yet returned to pre-pandemic levels.
 Inflation is impacting our operational costs, and we cannot rely on inconsistent government funding.
 We continue to streamline operations wherever possible and make prudent and fiscally responsible internal adjustments.
 Competition for funding is at an all-time high.
 Now more than ever, your support will help us to sustain our programs and keep traditional music and dance alive in the Capital Region and beyond.

 Our programs are only possible through the tireless work of the artists, our staff, our many volunteers, and your support.
 Your gift to the Old Songs Annual Fund benefits all aspects of our programs.
 With your help we can move past our organization’s challenges and keep our focus and energy where it matters most: on our larger traditional music and dance community.